Fy-nite/ObjectIR/docs/MODULE_INTROSPECTION.md

 ## The Solution

-I've added comprehensive **module serialization and dumping capabilities** that make it trivial to inspect, analyze, export, and validate your modules.
+added comprehensive **module serialization and dumping capabilities** that make it trivial to inspect, analyze, export, and validate your modules.

 ## Quick Start